gone-skiing/react-testing-sample/README.md

 >
 > — Kent Dodds

+[Refactoring an enzyme component test to use react testing library](https://medium.com/flatiron-labs/refactoring-an-enzyme-component-test-to-use-react-testing-library-f5c36da6716f) is a side by side comparison of two test frameworks.

 #### Unit level examples
 Repo also includes a number of unit level examples that illustrate pieces required to put together complete integration tests.
 * Mocking fetch post and get methods